-For me, Wellness is a concept (plan or intention) or lifestyle (the way in which you live) that should not be bundled into the generalist category of fad.
-Sure there are many fads that can be subsumed by wellness but if you are truly interested in yours, it would be prudent to take a more in-depth look.
+Wellness is a concept (plan or intention) or lifestyle (the way you live) that should not be bundled into the generalist category of fad.
+Sure there are many fads that can be subsumed by wellness but if you are truly interested in yours, make time to take a more in-depth look.

 Earl Nightingale was a great proponent of ‘we become what we think about’ and Florence Shinn wrote ‘The game of life is a game of boomerangs.
 Our thoughts, deeds and words return to us sooner or later with astounding accuracy.’

 If you were to look through the body of work by inspirational thought leaders it becomes clear there is a definite repeating theme around ‘our thoughts create our reality.’

-Many years ago, I stumbled across a model that looks at wellness in multiple dimensions.
+I first stumbled across a model that looked at wellness in multiple dimensions, many years ago.
 The model isn’t attributable to any one researcher however it forms the basis of a universal approach to well-being.

 ‘I love dancing, but I just never have the time.’
 ‘I never get the promotions at work; I seem to be constantly overlooked.’
 ‘I work such long hours; I never get to see the kids’ activities.’
 ‘I’m drowning in debt, I never have enough money.’